NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/bias_scan/_index.md

 ---
 title: Bias scan
-subtitle: Open-source bias scan tool to identify potentially discriminated groups of similar users in AI systems.
-Based on k-means Hierarchical Bias-Aware Clustering (HBAC).
+subtitle: Unsupervised bias detection tool.
+To identify potentially discriminated groups of similar users in AI systems.
+No _a prioti_ data needed on pretected attributes.
 image: images/illustration_cases.svg
 ---
 {{< bias_scan_faq "Bias scan tool – What is it?">}}